-During the inspection we spoke with seven patients who used the service and reviewed 26 completed CQC comment cards.
-Patients commented that staff were polite, helpful, friendly and professional.
+During the inspection we spoke with five patients who used the service and reviewed 65 completed CQC comment cards.
+Comments included that the practice had a very caring ethos and that staff were helpful, friendly and supportive.
+They also commented that the dentist explained treatments clearly.

-We observed the staff to be welcoming and caring towards the patients.
+The practice had a warm and welcoming feel.
+We observed staff to be friendly and caring towards the patients.